NEW ZEALAND

 Choral Performance

-Richard Puanaki teaches at Catholic schools, and is currently (in 2008) principal of St Joseph's School, Wairoa.
+Richard Puanaki (1949-2021) taught at Catholic schools at Wairoa.
 In the mid 1980s he composed several himene, including Ka Waiata, with the help of his whanau singing group Te Whetu o te Rawhiti.

 Ka Waiata is now a frequently-sung himene at powhiri.
 We sing it on our own marae.
 (JA)